-Sprout Social recently published some data about employee advocacy outweighing influencer marketing both from a budget and value perspective in their The 2018 Sprout Social Index.
+Sprout Social recently published some data about B2B employee advocacy programs outweighing influencer marketing both from a budget and value perspective in their The 2018 Sprout Social Index.
 Here are a few data points that caught my attention:

 - 71% of social media marketers are leveraging employees as influencers today or want to in the future, while only 19% of marketers surveyed had any budget for an influencer marketing programs.